System properties: early evaluation

-#3 Updated by Michael Kay about 4 years ago
+#3 Updated by Michael Kay over 4 years ago

 On the saxon-dev branch I have made some changes so system-property avoids early evaluation of certain properties, like is-schema-aware.
 But I'm not sure this is the final solution.
 I think that when we're compiling a stylesheet for export, we need to be told something about the target execution environment.
 For example, we want static errors if there are calls on fn:sort() and the target environment is one that doesn't support higher-order functions; similarly, use of system-property() and function-available() within static expressions should give a result that reflects the capabilities of the target environment.

-#4 Updated by Michael Kay about 4 years ago
+#4 Updated by Michael Kay over 4 years ago

-#5 Updated by Michael Kay almost 4 years ago
+#5 Updated by Michael Kay over 4 years ago